suurjaak/rosros/README.md

-rosros can be used as a (mostly) drop-in replacement for rospy to make a ROS1 package equally usable under ROS2 - if the code relies only on `rospy`, and does not go too deeply into using ROS1 specifics like ROS master.
+rosros can be used as a (mostly) drop-in replacement for rospy to make a ROS1 package equally usable under ROS2 - if the code relies only on `rospy`, and does not go too deeply into using ROS1 specifics like `rosgraph`.

 `rospy` imports can be replaced with `rosros.rospify`, e.g.